Is Walking A Good Activity For People With Back Pain?

 Add to that the fact that it's free and can be done anywhere and at anytime.

-And you don't need any special equipment to do it.
+You don't need any special equipment to do it.

-In fact you can even stop off for a quick pint halfway through if you like.
+And you can even stop off for a quick pint halfway through if you like.

 Alongside the regular health benefits of walking, studies have found that it's great for people with back pain too.